Working in Production

 What work will be performed in each area?

-- Process – this team works primarily in the laboratory and includes the Process Analysts (lab) who perform chemical and physical analysis for all areas of KSPC Legacy operations.
+- Process – this team works primarily in the laboratory and includes the Process Analysts (lab) who perform chemical and physical analysis for all areas of KSPC Bethune operations.

 - Dry End – Operators in the Dry End work with bulk solids transportation equipment (belts, drags, bucket elevators, etc.), compactors, crushers, screens, treatment systems, warehouses, weigh system and all rail yard equipment and assets.